sreyas-kv/KnowYourFood/README.md

 The results will show the priduct name and the ingridents and also will show the toxin content in the food product.
 URL: https://sreyas-kv.github.io/KnowYourFood/

+This app is build with Javascript, HTML and css

 Some Screenshots!